-The only circumstances in which consent for a referral is not required is if the workers about a child are so serious that it is fet that he or she may be at risk of significant harm.
-Even on these occasions, it remains important that you inform parents about your plans to make a safeguarding inferral and the reasons for this.
-It is only where you fear that speaking to a parent or carer may increase the immediate risk of norms to about an other person that it is encoulded to a safeguarding inferral and the reasons for this.
-It is only where you fear that speaking to a parent or carer may increase the immediate risk of norms to about an other person that it is encoulded to make a referral which informing them.
-These correlations will be exceeded.
+The only circumstances in which consent for a referral is not required is if the worries about a child are so serious that it is felt that he or she may be at risk of significant harm.
+Even on these occasions, it remains important that you inform parents about your plans to make a safeguarding referral and the reasons for this.
+It is only where you fear that speaking to a parent or carer may increase the immediate risk of harm to a child or another person that it is reasonable to make a referral without informing them.
+These circumstances will be exceptional.

 Where you have questions about whether consent should be overridden in order to safeguard a child or young person, you should consult your agency Designated Safeguarding Lead.
-If you remain unclear should the best way forward, further advice and guidance can be provided via the Multi Agency Safeguarding Hud's Consultation Line on 0208 356 5500.
+If you remain unclear about the best way forward, further advice and guidance can be provided via the Multi Agency Safeguarding Hub's Consultation Line on 0/208 356 5500.
 Please see below the flow chart relating to consent.